 Colwyn Bay Ukulele Group

-CBUG was founded some five years ago in 2011.
+CBUG was founded in 2011.
 The original driving force was Paul Richards aided by a few enthusiasts.
 Paul has now moved on to other things.
 The Group has moved rapidly on from small beginnings and has increased its membership considerably.
-Today membership is over seventy with an average attendance at practice of forty to fifty players.
+We currently have more than 80 members with an average attendance at practice of forty to fifty players.
 CBUG adopted a constitution in 2014 see link which states our values and objectives.

 One of our main objectives is to give performances that raise money for good causes locally.
 This means that we will perform directly for a charity without cost or where we charge a fee, this is passed on in its entirety.
-See good causes page.
+See Charities page.

-Occasionally new members may have to go on a waiting list if the numbers at practice exceed 55 to 60.
-This is the optimum number whereby practice remains a viable and productive event for everyone.
+Prospective members will be placed on a waiting list.
+They will be invited to attend practice at a suitable opportunity and can attain membership thereafter.
+This invitation is subject to the number of members attending practice There is the optimum number of players that can be accommodated and where practice remains a viable and productive event for everyone.
 We are also restricted by the size of the hall.